aneeshdamle11/sortmate/docs/COMPARE.md

   behavior.

 ## The Implementation
 Any sort algorithm works by answering a question of "whether the current 2 elements need to be swapped".
-The number of times this question is asked is what determines its time complexity.
+The number of times this question is asked determines its time complexity.

 This notion gives us a basic design of the solution: